-Since school size in acreage is closely linked to school size in population, the study found that 81.8% of the respondents surveyed did not feel that their schools were crowded.
-In 3% of the schools, the respondents felt that the number of students was too high.
-Crowding was evident in some facilities in 77.8% and 78.6% of girls' and mixed schools respectively (see Table 17).
+Politics intertwines with economic structures in Nairobi City County in the process of capital accumulation, which includes annexing of public school land.
+This was particularly rampant in the 1990's in Kenya (Ikawa, 2014) ibid).
+Similarly Omole and Owoeye (2012) have documented illegal encroachment onto secondary school land by speculators.
 Since schools were barely meeting size requirements and student enrolment was on the rise beyond the triple stream recommended, a positive response for crowding was expected.
 This was not the case in the study.
 In Nairobi City County access to the public secondary school system overrides the concept of overcrowding in the facilities.
-Students are not required to attend public schools based on the geographical location of their residence, thus allowing them the flexibility to move to different public schools in case they feel a school is overcrowded.
+Students are not required to attend public schools based on the geographical location of their residence, giving them the flexibility to move to different public schools in case they feel a school is overcrowded.
+Nevertheless, increase in school size presents other problems.
+Parents often feel that large schools are less personal, fearing that children would be lost in the system.
+However, larger schools are more likely to have a good range of sporting, musical and other activities to draw on than smaller schools (Bishton, 2011).
 It must be noted however that there is no consensus on how to define a small school and, by extension, the ideal school.
-Lee and Loeb (2000), for example define small schools as those with fewer than 400 students and large schools as those with more than 750 students.
-The Gates Foundation on the other hand recommends no more than 100 students per grade level, corresponding to 400 students for a typical school comprising of grades 9 to 12 (Vander Ark, 2002).
-A proposal from the United States Department of Education sets a limit of 300 students through its Small School Initiative (US Department of Education, 2006).
-Lee and Smith (1997) advocated that the ideal high school should enrol between 600 to 900 students.
+SLee and Loeb (2000), for example, define small schools areas those with fewer than 400 students and large schools as those with more than 750 students.
+The Gates Foundation on the other hand recommends no more than 100